 A classical approach to protect application data and metadata is to bundle the application data with the metadata, encrypt and integrity protect these data, and send the output as the payload of the application transfer protocol.
 Replicate in plaintext, e.g. by including as part of the header or other non-protected parts of the application transfer protocol, those metadata that are needed by the middleboxes.
 This approach enables protocol translation at middleboxes but also add to the number of bits sent which is an important factor for constrained IoT devices where the life-time of battery powered devices may be more than 10 years without battery change.
 When protecting CoAP messages on application layer we want to avoid replication of metadata and also protect against attacks such as replay and out-of-order message injection.
 In CoAP there is sensitive metadata that needs protection end-to-end carried outside of the CoAP payload.
 The CoAP URI, for example, when used with LwM2M indicates to the application the target LwM2M object and resource, which it owns, and sensitive data like the REST method indicating the operation to be performed on the resource.
 Such data (at least parts of it) needs to be both encrypted and integrity protected end-to-end.

 COSE has been designed to work well for protecting CoAP messages to constrained devices.
 COSE may protect only the CoAP payload, but it does not protect metadata of the CoAP protocol.
-The IETF is currently finalizing the standardization of "Object Security for Constrained RESTful Environments (OSCORE)" specifying how to use COSE to protect CoAP messages, including metadata in CoAP header and options [OSCORE].
+The IETF recently finalized the standardization of "Object Security for Constrained RESTful Environments (OSCORE)" specifying how to use COSE to protect CoAP messages, including metadata in CoAP header and options [OSCORE].
 The OSCORE specification describes the formats of the protected CoAP messages, which CoAP header fields should be protected or not, the CoAP options that should be encrypted and integrity protected, and the CoAP options that must be left unprotected to allow proxy modification.
 OSCORE protects the (logical) CoAP Request/-Response layer only, and not the (logical) CoAP Messaging Layer (see [CoAP] for logical layer description).
 The binding to the transport-layer protocol is left unprotected which means that OSCORE can be applied to CoAP even though the transport changes in different hops between sender and receiver.